-Do you know what your child needs to learn while they’re in kindergarten?
+Do you know what your child needs to learn while they’re in kindergarten (or early years)?

 Counting to 100, letter sounds, sight words…. what else?